Polyurethane: Production

 Polyurethanes are produced by mixing two or more liquid streams.
 The polyol stream contains catalysts, surfactants, blowing agents (when making polyurethane foam insulation) and so on.
 The two components are referred to as a polyurethane system, or simply a system.
 The isocyanate is commonly referred to in North America as the 'A-side' or just the 'iso'.
 The blend of polyols and other additives is commonly referred to as the 'B-side' or as the 'poly'.
 This mixture might also be called a 'resin' or 'resin blend'.
 In Europe the meanings for 'A-side' and 'B-side' are reversed.
 Resin blend additives may include chain extenders, cross linkers, surfactants, flame retardants, blowing agents, pigments, and fillers.
 Polyurethane can be made in a variety of densities and hardnesses by varying the isocyanate, polyol or additives.

+PU's are often produced in two stages, the first affording a prepolymer, which will contain plasticizers, antioxidants, and fillers.
+Subsequently, this prepolymer is converted to PU by treatment with chain extenders.

+"Low-free" PU

+In the production of polyurethane prepolymers, a certain amount of unreacted monomeric diisocyanates such as TDI, MDI, or HDI typically remains after the reaction between polyols and isocyanates.
+Because many monomeric isocyanates are classified as hazardous substances, numerous regulations (e.g. GHS, EU restriction 2020/1149, OSHA, or California Proposition 65) set strict limits for the maximum allowable content of free isocyanates in commercial products.

+To comply with these limits and to achieve so‑called "low free" prepolymers (often defined as <0.1 % free monomer), purification processes are applied.
+Free isocyanates can be removed under vacuum.

 Health and safety

+Exposure to chemicals that may be emitted during or after application of polyurethane spray foam (such as isocyanates) is harmful to human health and therefore special precautions are required during and after this process.
+Liquid resin blends and isocyanates may contain hazardous or regulated components.
+Isocyanates used to produce polyurethane polymers are known skin and respiratory sensitizers, according to OSHA.
+Additionally, amines, glycols, and phosphate present in spray polyurethane foams present risks.

-Fully reacted polyurethane polymer is chemically inert.
-No exposure limits have been established in the U.S. by OSHA (Occupational Safety and Health Administration) or ACGIH (American Conference of Governmental Industrial Hygienists).
-It is not regulated by OSHA for carcinogenicity.
+Fully reacted polyurethane polymer is not regulated by OSHA for carcinogenicity.

 Open-flame test.
 Top: untreated polyurethane foam burns vigorously.
 Bottom: with fire-retardant treatment.